What makes a site accessible?

 Accessibility to our website

-Our website has been designed to comply with the accessibility standards in force.
+Our website has been designed in order to respect the active accessibility standards.
 It may happen that some pages contain a temporary deviation from these rules.
 If you find that this error persists, please contact us to report it.

 Efforts implemented for the creation of the site:

-- Compliance with HTML standards, allowing for simplified use of screen readers such as Jaws.
+- Respect of HTML standards, allowing the simplified use of screen readers such as Jaws.

-- Establishing alternatives for any content which may bring about loss of information: images, scripts, etc.
+- Establishing alternatives for any content that can cause a loss of information: images, scripts, etc.

-- Compliance with contrast standards for good readability.
+- Respect of contrast standards for good readability.

 - Setting up simplified navigation: titles of relevant links, keyboard shortcuts, sitemap, search engine, internal navigation for long pages, etc.